ArsThaumaturgis/Panda3DTutorial.io/tutorial/tut_lesson16.markdown

 Which leaves just the build-options to be filled out.

-We're going to use four: "include_patterns", "gui_apps", "plugins", and "platforms".
+We're going to use six: "include_patterns", "gui_apps", "plugins", "platforms", "log_filename", and "log_append".

 * "include_patterns" indicates which files should be part of the final product.
 Some of these will be processed (like "egg" files being converted to "bam" files), while others will be included as-is.